 - Early in LeBron's career, Kobe Bryant was considered that also, due to the similar nature Kobe had with Michael Jordan throughout his career.
 While they never met in the Playoffs, fans still compared the two before LeBron's signing with the Lakers.

-- The argument can be made that he's this to Kevin Durant, who admittedly joined the Golden State Warriors to not only beat LeBron James but also (temporarily) usurped him as the best player in the NBA.
+- The argument can be made that he's this to Kevin Durant, who admittedly joined the Golden State Warriors to not only beat LeBron, but also (temporarily) usurp him as the best player in the NBA.
+Even now, with Durant returning to the Western Conference (this time while with the Phoenix Suns) on February 9, 2023, Durant is looking to end that idea for both LeBron and Durant's former teammate, Stephen Curry.

 - From the day he signed with Miami to the day his second run in Cleveland ended, LeBron and/or his team played this role to the entire rest of the Eastern Conference.
 For those eight seasons, he and his team won their division and the conference finals every single year, placing either 1st or 2nd in the bracket in all but the last of those years—and in a conference where sub-.500 teams snuck into the playoffs onto the regular, the list of contenders who even had a chance of knocking LeBron and company down was never longer than one or two names.